 A poet/essayist born and raised in New Mexico, Erin earned an MFA from the University of Arizona and then quit poetry; eight years later, her first accepted poem won The Georgia Review‘s Loraine Williams Prize.
-Her work can also be seen now or in Boulevard, Crazyhorse, Green Mountains Review, Kenyon Review, Prairie Schooner, Radar and more.
-Erin is currently the Visiting Assistant Professor of Poetry at the University of Central Missouri and the co-editor of Pleiades –she is now an Acquisitions Editor for Lake Union Publishing, acquiring the best in upmarket commercial fiction.
+Her work can also be seen now or soon in American Poetry Review, Boulevard, Crazyhorse, Green Mountains Review, Kenyon Review, Ploughshares, Prairie Schooner, AGNI and more.
+Until 2022, Erin was an Assistant Professor of Creative Writing at the University of Central Missouri and the co-editor of Pleiades –she is now an Acquisitions Editor for Lake Union Publishing, acquiring the best in upmarket commercial fiction.

 2016: Agnes Lynch Starrett Prize for Let’s All Die Happy